mantidproject/mantid/docs/source/concepts/WorkspaceGroup.rst

 .. contents::
   :local:

 A WorkspaceGroup is a group of workspaces.
-The WorkspaceGroup object does not hold any data itself, but instead holds a like of Workspace objects.
-They appear as an expandable list of workspaces in the MantidPlot interface (the list of workspace is also called the ADS or *AnalysisDataService*).
+The WorkspaceGroup object does not hold any data itself, but instead holds a list of Workspace objects.
+They appear as an expandable list of workspaces in the MantidPlot interface (the list of workspaces is also called the ADS or *AnalysisDataService*).
 Thus, their primary function is to add structure to the ADS and make it more readable.

 Most algorithms can be passed a WorkspaceGroup in place of a normal workspace input, and will simply execute the algorithm on each workspace contained within the group.